Forward Movement

 Move forward to create more edge angle and greater pressure on the outside ski.

-The forward movement begins when you flex your outside ankle to start a new turn.
+Start your forward movement when you begin rolling your outside ankle to start a new turn.

 Watch Henrik Kristoffersen move forward rather than upward in the following video.